AlexCrest56/Curating-Online-Heritage-The-case-of-the-Antonine-Wall-and-Roman-Scotland/README.md

 There is also a program to sample LDA derived topics using cochrane's formula.

-The scrips run in python 3.8
+The scripts run in python 3.8

 In the future I will add step-by-step instructions on how to set up a google collab page, link this to a google drive and run the scripts from there.